-This study found that Arab science teachers in Israel seem to use teacher-centered science teaching practices leading to non-NGSS student performance, such as traditional instruction and using students’ prior knowledge, significantly more than NGSS instructional practices such as instigating an investigation, data collection and analysis, critique, explanation, and argumentation, and modeling.
+This study found that Arab science teachers in Israel seem to use teacher-centered teaching practices such as traditional instruction and using students’ prior knowledge significantly more than NGSS instructional practices such as instigating an investigation, data collection and analysis, critique, explanation, argumentation, and modeling, a tendency that may lead to non-NGSS student performance.
 This finding is in parallel to Abu-Asbah (2007), who indicated that teaching strategies in Arab schools in Israel are based mainly on frontal, traditional instruction and teacher-centered teaching methods, although there are increased calls to use alternative teaching strategies.
-Authors (2016) found in a comparative study that Israeli Arab chemistry teachers’ beliefs about the chemistry classroom are very self-centered, in contrast to the modern science education teaching standards that call for student-centered science teaching practices leading to NGSS student performance (National Academies of Sciences, Engineering, and Medicine, 2015; National Research Council, 2013).
-In this study, Arab science teachers’ reports about their science teaching practices were teacher-centered science teaching practices leading to non-NGSS student performance and transmission-oriented, as was described for chemistry teachers in other Arab societies (Al-Amoush, Markic, & Eilks, 2012; Al-Amoush, Usak, Erdogan, Markic, & Eilks, 2014).
+Authors (2016) found in a comparative study that Israeli Arab chemistry teachers’ beliefs about the chemistry classroom are very self-centered, in contrast to the modern science education teaching standards that call for student-centered science teaching practices that lead to NGSS student performance (National Academies of Sciences, Engineering, and Medicine, 2015; National Research Council, 2013).
+In this study, Arab science teachers’ reports about their science teaching practices indicated they used transmission-oriented, teacher-centered science teaching practices that lead to non-NGSS student performance, as was described for chemistry teachers in other Arab societies (Al-Amoush, Markic, & Eilks, 2012; Al-Amoush, Usak, Erdogan, Markic, & Eilks, 2014).

 In a similar manner, Authors (2012) found that Arab teachers in Israel perceive themselves to be the key to the learning process and the responsible person during their teaching.
-This perception seems to lead them to use teacher-centered science teaching practices leading to non-NGSS student performance that focus on traditional instruction and using students’ prior knowledge, with less focus on NGSS science teaching practices that require students to perform investigation, data collection, criticism and argumentation, and modeling.
+This perception seems to lead them to use teacher-centered science teaching practices that in turn lead to non-NGSS student performance; they focus more on traditional instruction and using students’ prior knowledge and less on NGSS science teaching practices that require students to perform investigation, data collection, criticism and argumentation, and modeling.
 This seems to be a result of the teachers’ perception of their students as help-seekers and support-askers owing to students’ inability and uncertainty (Authors, 2012).

-Moreover, the current study found that novice Arab science teachers seem to use up-to-date instructional practices such as instigating an investigation, data collection and analysis, critique, explanation, and argumentation, and modeling more than traditional, teacher-centered science teaching practices leading to non-NGSS student performance.
-This finding was attributed to larger number of PD hours in new student-centered science teaching practices that the novice teachers participated during their in-service period, it seems that this difference had enabled theses novice teachers to indicate in SIPS survey that they use student-centered science teaching practices leading to NGSS student performance than did expert teachers who had finished their science teacher preparation programs more than 10 years ago.
+Moreover, the current study found that novice Arab science teachers seem to use up-to-date instructional practices such as instigating an investigation, data collection and analysis, critique, explanation, argumentation, and modeling more than traditional, teacher-centered science teaching practices that lead to non-NGSS student performance.
+This finding was attributed to novice teachers’ participation in a larger number of PD hours spent learning new student-centered science teaching practices during their in-service period; this may explain why novice teachers indicated in the SIPS survey that they use more student-centered science teaching practices leading to NGSS student performance than did expert teachers who had finished their science teacher preparation programs more than 10 years ago.

 These findings suggest that it could be highly beneficial for Arab science teachers in Israel, especially those with more teaching experience, to participate in professional development programs to gain up-to-date, student-centered science teaching practices leading to NGSS student performance such as instigating an investigation, data collection and analysis, critique, explanation, and argumentation, and modeling and implement them during their science teaching, thus bringing their students to such a level that they obtain these 21st-century skills and meet the Next Generation Science Standards (National Research Council, 2013).